 How Can Flip-Flops Affect Me Long-Term?

 - Pain in the balls of the feet

 - Changes in the way you walk

 Yes.
 Since flip-flops are relatively weak and do not provide the same amount of support as sneakers, people who wear flip-flops regularly are more susceptible to injuries.
 On top of that, the open nature of the shoe makes your feet more prone to other problems, such as cuts and even infections.
 Common injuries and ailments include:

 I like Wearing Flip-Flops.
 Are There Safe Alternatives?

 When buying flip-flops, try to find ones that have sturdy soles and that are made of high-quality materials that will support for your feet.
 These flip-flops will cost more but will also last longer as a result.

-If you have any questions, please feel free to contact our office located in Bentonville, AR.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.
+If you have any questions please feel free to contact our office located in Bentonville, AR.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.